Norbert445/TaskFlow/README.md

 1. **Open Android Studio** and go to **File > New > Project from Version Control**.
 2. **Enter the repository URL**: `https://github.com/Norbert445/TaskFlow.git`.
 3. Click **Clone** and wait for the project to sync.

 ---

+## Apk
+You can install the apk from here: https://github.com/Norbert445/TaskFlow/releases/tag/1.0

+---